jstapels/jay-helpers/README.md

-# jay-helpers
+# jay-macros
-A foundry module for Jason's helpers.
+A Foundry VTT module that will automatically create macros for a selected token.